INTERSECT-training/packaging/_episodes/02-code-to-package.md

 ## Commit and Push

 Don't forget to commit all your work using `git`.
+(In the rest of the lesson, we won't remind you to do this, but you should still make small commits regularly.)

 Commit the relevant files, first the code: